bbe2/portfolio/README.md

 # me?
-> strategist with deep process re-engineering skills
+> strategist with deep process re-engineering practice skills
->> blended with programming and curriculum instruction
+>>> hands-on programming and curriculum instruction
->>> Thank you for learning about my skills!
+>>>> Thank you for learning about my skills!
 ~brian